FernandaFranco/230-DOM-asynchronous-programming/study_guide_part1.md

     - It is interesting to note that adding an event listener of the same type — "click" — to the same element doesn't overwrite the first one that was added.
   - stopping propagation
     - the `event.stopPropagation` method will stop an event from capturing down or bubbling up and firing up all other listeners;
+    - prevents subsequent listeners from firing;
   - event delegation
+  - event loop
+    - v8 is the runtime inside Chrome
+    - web apis: extra things the browser provides: DOM, XMLHttpRequest, setTimeout
+    - event loop: defers the execution of async callback functions until the stack is clear
 - Asynchronous Programming
   - Asynchronous code: it doesn't run continuously or even when the runtime encounters it;
   - Ajax: set of techniques used to load data from the server without a browser page refresh.